Upgrade Business Internet in Canada: A Comprehensive Guide

 Upgrading your business internet doesn’t have to be complicated.
 Here’s what it comes down to:

-• If fiber is too expensive or unavailable, 5G fixed wireless or Starlink are legitimate options now
+- If fibre is too expensive or unavailable, 5G fixed wireless or Starlink can be legitimate options now

 The best internet upgrade is the one that matches your actual needs and budget, not necessarily the fastest or most expensive option.
 Talk to multiple providers, get competitive quotes, and don’t be afraid to negotiate.